Maksym Drabik

 Maksym Drabik (born 22 February 1998) is an international speedway rider from Poland.

 Speedway career

 Drabik won the gold medal at the World Under-21 Championship in the 2017 Individual Speedway Junior World Championship and the 2019 Individual Speedway Junior World Championship.

-In 2021, he was banned for breaking anti-doping rules (vitamin injection) by the Polish Doping Agency, the ban was back dated from 30 October 2020 (when he was initially suspended) to the 30 October 2021.
+In 2021, Drabik was banned for breaking anti-doping rules (vitamin injection) by the Polish Doping Agency, the ban was back dated from 30 October 2020 (when he was initially suspended) to the 30 October 2021.
 In 2022, he helped Lublin win the 2022 Ekstraliga.